 How can software for inventory management help your business?

-The difference between accounting software and software for inventory and warehouse management
+The difference between accounting software and software for inventory management

 Most businesses have a large amount of capital invested in inventory.
 Yet, many businesses attempt to manage their inventory with spreadsheets and accounting software.
 Accounting software can do many great things, but managing inventory is not one of them.
 So, what can inventory software do for your business that accounting software can’t do?